AdvancedPhotonSource/GSAS-II/docs/source/GSASIImapvars.rst

                                  that an equivalence was generated internally GSAS-II meaning it is generated based on symmetry, twining or Pawley overlap.

+:data:`offsetDict`               a dict with offset values.
+The keys are str values with the
+                                 names of GSAS-II parameters from the Constraints data tree entry "_OffsetKeys" and the values (_OffsetVals) are the offsets that will be subtracted from parameter values prior to their use in NewVar expressions.
+                                 Note that parameter offsets are used only for ISODISTORT occupancy modes, currently.

 =============================  ===================================================================